hoodiecrow/ConsTcl/README.md

 numbers, or most of the numerical tower.
 Error reporting is spotty, and there is no error recovery.

-### About the book

-I like writing documentation, and occasionally I'm good at it.
-When I work on a software project, I like to annotate the source code with bits of documentation, which I then extract and put together using document stream editing tools like `sed` and `awk` (The pipeline is Vim to create annotated source > sed/awk > a markdown README document for GitHub's benefit > awk > a (La)TeX document > TeXworks > a PDF document: all the steps except the last are automated using make).
-On finishing up ConsTcl, it struck me that the documentation for this piece of software was fit for a book.

-### About the program listings

-I have tried to write clear, readable code, but the page format forces me to shorten lines.
-I have used two-space indents instead of four-space, a smaller font, and broken off long lines with a \ at the end of the first line (a so-called "tucked-in tail").
-Neither of these measures improve readability, but the alternative is overwriting the margins.

-### About me

-I'm a 60 year old former system manager who has been active in programming since 1979--46 years.
-Currently, since around 25 years, my language of choice is the rather marginal Tcl (it's not even in the 100 most used languages).
-Tcl suits me, and there are things that one can do in Tcl that one can't easily do in other languages.
-Lisp is a runner-up in my affections, a language that fascinates me but doesn't fit my brain very well (though I have written one large piece of software in AutoLisp).

-In addition to my terms as programmer and system manager, I have worked as a teacher (teaching C/C++ in upper secondary school) and for a short while I produced teaching materials for the department for information technology at the University of Skövde.
-I've also been active writing answers at question-and-answer sites on the web, mainly Stack Overflow.

 ## Initial declarations